 Taxes for Non Resident Indians (NRI)

 The subject of taxes usually arouses different sentiments for readers.
 For some it means complete clarity of what is due to the government; for others it can be very confusing.
+The NRI income tax slab rates can fall under different categories.
 Taxation laws are very complex and it becomes all the more difficult if you are a Non Resident Indian.

 The good and the ugly of taxes payable by NRIs